JacobSussan/cashier-square/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/653

-The `STRIPE_KEY` environment variable is now always used as the publishable key and the `STRIPE_SECRET` environment variable is always used as the secret key.
+The `STRIPE_KEY` environment variable is now always used as the publishable key and the `SQUARE_ACCESS_TOKEN` environment variable is always used as the secret key.

 ### Migrations